Otien0/Sky-Ground_Horizon_Detector/README.md

 # Sky-Ground_Horizon_Detector
 A Python implementation of Sky Region Detection in multiple images, using an application of a computer vision-based horizon detector(OpenCV).

+This script takes in an input image and returns a resized output image which separates the exclusively sky part from the rest or ground region.

+#    Explanation;

  Horizon detection or sky segmentation involves the approach of finding a boundary between sky and non sky regions, particularly the ground region in a given image.
  This can have many applications especially in navigation of UAV.